mosip/documentation/docs/Biometric-Functions-API-Specification.md

 * Control Flags is an optional list of name value pairs that can be used to configure the behavior of the library.

 ### Output Parameters
-* List of MatchScore object with Match score and Analytics.
-The match score is on a scale of 100 - Higher is better.
+* List of Decision object with Match decision and Analytics.
+* Each Decision object will contain a match - yes/no decision and an Analytics object with key value pairs

 ### Errors / Exceptions
 * Unsupported biometric type